RabbitMQ plugin

 Consume step

-The consume step within the RabbitMQ plugin consumes data from queues of the RabbitMQ broker and forwards the data to the next step.
+The consume step within the RabbitMQ plugin consumes data from queues of the RabbitMQ broker and forwards it to the next step.

-This step is generally used in conjunction with join to assert data or inject data into a workflow.
+This step is commonly used with join to assert data or inject data into a workflow.

-This step supports multithreading concurrent consumers using the concurrency() property.
-When the concurrency is set to more than 1, the sequence of the records transmitted to the next step in no longer guaranteed.
+This step supports concurrent consumers through the concurrency() property.
+When concurrency is greater than 1, record order is no longer guaranteed.

 To learn more, visit the RabbitMQ website.